The Scrolls of Skava

 Extract from The Scrolls of Skava

 The nome chuckled in delight and directed Thomas to turn inland, which he did, Shaun’s carpet falling in behind.
-Soon they were in the mountains, weaving their way between ridges and peaks and following tortuous valleys and ravines to a spot near the centre of the range where the mountains reared tall and sheer, their tips shining as sunlight reflected off snow and ice, the ridges between their faces as sharp as knife edges.
+Soon they were in the mountains, weaving their way between ridges and peaks and following tortuous valleys and ravines to a spot near the centre of the range where the mountains reared tall and sheer.
+Their tips shone brilliantly as sunlight reflected off snow and ice, and the ridges between their faces were as sharp as knife edges.

 This was a young range, Thomas knew.
 Only recently pushed up as Amafryka and the Western Continent crept gradually towards one another, and in all probability they were still growing.
 The first of a mighty range that would one day stand where the Western Sea stood now.
 That was in the future, though.
 Way, way in the future, and in all probability it wouldn’t be humans who saw them but another race that had replaced them, as humans had replaced the G’Toff and as the G’Toff had replaced the Llanoks.

 He was broken out of his reverie when Teasel gave the command to land, and he saw a wide, level space below them.
-A path led to it, narrow in places and with steps carved where it climbed or descended a steep slope, so that they knew that others occasionally came here, to see whatever it was that Teasel wanted to show them.
+A path led to it, narrow in places and with steps carved where it climbed or descended a steep slope.
+Proof that others occasionally came here, to see whatever it was that Teasel wanted to show them.
 He looked around, but all he could see so far were tall mountains and narrow valleys.

 “Saw what?” asked Dennis impatiently.